DefaltZ/Debbynote/README.md

 ## License

-This project is licensed under the ISC License.
+This project is licensed under MIT.

-## Acknowledgments

-- Built with Electron and React
-- Icons from emoji
-- Beautiful gradients and modern design patterns